strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.0.x-to-4.1.8.md

 </code-group>

 2. Configure`JWT_SECRET`. `JWT_SECRET` is used by the Users and Permissions plugin, and populated in `/.env`.
 The property should be stored in `config/plugins.js` (or `config/plugins.ts` for a TypeScript project).
 The `plugins` file is not created by default in a Strapi application.
-If the file does not exist, users should create the file and add the follow code snippet.
+If the file does not exist, users should create the file and add the following code snippet.

 <code-group>